 Molotov stepped forward, “We’re asking you to return to work.”

 Stalin dithered, “But can I live up to people’s expectations?
 Can I lead the nation to a final victory?
 There may be more deserving candidates.”

 Molotov told Stalin of their idea to form a State Defence Committee, to which Stalin asked, “Yes, but with whom at its head?”

 ”You, Comrade Stalin,” came the answer, “You.”

 The Politburo were nothing without their leader, and at this time of national crisis only Stalin had the force to lead them out of danger, only Stalin had the strength to unite the vast empire.
 And thus, Stalin survived.

 “We were witness to his moment of weakness,” recalled Beria later, “and for that he’ll never forgive us.”

 On 3 July, Stalin delivered his first speech to the nation since the invasion eleven days previously.
 His usual political rhetoric, whilst still there, was played down, instead he spoke in patriotic terms, pulling together his people to defeat the beast that was now in their midst: “Comrades, citizens, brothers and sisters, men of our Army and Navy!
 My words are addressed to you, dear friends!” he began.
 “The Red Army, Red Navy and all citizens of the Soviet Union must defend every inch of Soviet soil, must fight to the last drop of blood for our towns and villages, must display the daring, initiative and mental alertness that are inherent in our people.”

 Read more about Stalin and the war in Stalin: History In An Hour and World War Two: History In An Hour published by Harper Press and available in various digital formats, only 99p / $1.60, and as downloadable audio.

-Rupert Colley’s novella, My Brother the Enemy, a dramatic tale set during the Hungarian Revolution of 1956, is now available.
+Rupert Colley’s novel, The Black Maria, a dramatic tale set in Stalinist Moscow, is now available.